bitprj/bitproject/teams/developer-relations/bible-for-developers/README.md

 For Managers, this guide will be useful for checking on the work of the developers, streamlining the process of giving feedback.

-For example, In the following we have Michelle as a Manager/Reviewer.
-In the pull request Checklist portion of this page, there is a checkbox that states "Correct Markdown Formatting", and as seen below, that checkbox was put to good use.
+For example, in the following we have Michelle as a manager/reviewer.
+In the pull request checklist portion of this page, there is a checkbox that states "Correct Markdown Formatting", and as seen below, that checkbox was put to good use.
 By checking in this page, it is now easier to spot what needs to be revised, leading to faster and more efficient feedback given to the developer.

 ![](../../../.gitbook/assets/screen-shot-2020-03-30-at-8.51.29-pm.png)